Category Archives: Epic

 The changes are most irritating and done to make it more “Americanized” and therefore more appealing to mainstream audiences.
 This manipulation gnawed at me during most of the film since it’s factually incorrect.

-To be fair, there is a brief disclaimer at the beginning of the film with a note saying the story is a work of fiction save for the escape portion, but this will inevitably be unnoticed or forgotten by the casual viewer.
+There is a brief disclaimer at the beginning with a note saying the story is a work of fiction save for the escape portion, but this will inevitably be unnoticed or forgotten by the casual viewer.

 Most of the first arc action is spent within the confinement of a massive, high-security, prisoner-of-war camp where the group of men is huddled, having escaped other camps or prisons.
 You would think the camp would be the equivalent of Alcatraz but besides some barbed wire and not-so-threatening German soldiers with guns they rarely use, it’s not so intimidating.

-Nonetheless, shortly upon arrival, the group begins to plot their elaborate, mostly underground escape.
+Nonetheless, upon arriving, the group plots their elaborate, mostly underground escape.

 Whoever composed the musical score for the first section was going for a campy, situational comedy-style tone with brassy, patriotic tunes worthy of Gilligan’s Island.